 Bl.
 Teresa kept a close watch on the spiritual development of her sisters, and that meant a consistent regimen of prayer, worship, and reading.
 Usually the sisters were able to select their own study material, but according to Fr.
-Andrew Apostoli, C.F.R., every Lent, Mother prescribed Life of Christ by Venerable Fulton Sheen (1895-1979) to all her sisters.
+Andrew Apostoli, C.F.R., every Lent, Mother prescribed Venerable Fulton Sheen's Life of Christ to all her sisters.
 (Fr.
 Apostoli remained a close friend of Sheen after Sheen ordained him in New York.)